-Who would have thought that not only fermented food that could benefit our gut’s health, but also fermented skincare for our skin?
-Fermented skincare products are not just the ordinary short-lived skincare trend, it has been proven by their continuous existence even after years since the trend started.
-It actually means something, right?
-We are about to reveal all on the goodness of fermented skincare products and what they can bring to your skincare routine.
+Who would have thought that not only fermented food that could benefit our gut's health but also fermented skincare for our skin?
+Fermented skincare products are not just the ordinary short-lived skincare trend; their continuous existence has proved it even after years since the trend started.
+It means something, right?
+We are about to reveal all about the goodness of fermented skincare products and what they can bring to your skincare routine.

 What is fermentation?

 Fermentation is a metabolic process where a microorganism's natural enzyme breaks down molecules, such as sugar, to other new substances.
-Fermentation has been widely used in the food industry for so many years to create our all-time favorite food or drinks such as wine, yogurt, Kombucha, or Kimchi.
-Fermented food that we consume can benefit the gut flora and increase absorption of nutrients to our body.
-For a very long time, Korea has been benefiting from this fermentation process to preserve their cabbage during the wintertime and create their phenomenal dish, Kimchi.
-Their love for fermentation doesn’t stop there, they started to bring in this technique to the beauty industry where they found that it can bring an extra benefit for our skin.
+Fermentation has been widely used in the food industry for so many years to create our all-time favourite food or drinks such as wine, yoghurt, Kombucha, or Kimchi.
+Fermented food that we consume can benefit the gut flora and increase the absorption of nutrients to our body.
+For a long time, Korea has benefited from this fermentation process to preserve their cabbage during the wintertime and create their phenomenal dish, Kimchi.
+Their love for fermentation doesn't stop there; they started to use this technique in the beauty industry, where they found that it can bring additional benefits to our skin.

 What are their benefits in general?